CCN207 Communication Research and Problem Solving

 On successful completion of this unit you will be able to:

-- Apply appropriate research method/s to investigate topics in the communication and media industry.
+1. Apply appropriate research method/s to investigate a significant topic in the field of Digital Communication.

 Content